Logo

 Discontent with the Young Plan led to the growth of far-right movements rejecting liberal democracy such as the Nazi Party, with Gustav Stresemann weakening himself further by keeping the right wing of the DVP under control.

-Gustav Stresemann responded to worsening trans-Atlantic relations by pursuing negotiations for closer relations with the United Kingdom and France, and in 1929 spoke positively of the idea of European integration to form a united political and economic counterweight against the United States.
+Gustav Stresemann responded to worsening trans-Atlantic relations by pursuing negotiations for closer relations with the United Kingdom and France, and in 1929 he spoke positively of the idea of European integration to form a united political and economic counterweight against the United States.

-Gustav Stresemann died of a series of strokes on 3 October 1929 at the age of 51, just hours after convincing the Reichstag to accept the Young Plan.
+Gustav Stresemann died of a series of strokes on 3 October 1929 at the age of 51, before he could make any further diplomatic progress towards this idea.

 Gustav Stresemann's gravesite is situated in the Luisenstadt Cemetery at Sudstern in Berlin Kreuzberg, and includes work by the German sculptor Hugo Lederer.

-Gustav Stresemann was a freemason initiated in the masonic lodge Frederick the Great in Berlin in 1923.
+Gustav Stresemann was a Freemason initiated in the Masonic lodge Frederick the Great in Berlin in 1923.

 Gustav Stresemann popularized the style of substituting a short dark lounge-suit jacket for a morning coat but otherwise wearing morning dress for men's day wear.